jcazallasc/burriking-citibox/docs/how-it-was-developed.md

 I mainly have 2 types of tests: acceptance (e2e) and unit.
 You can found the tests E2E under the folder `api/orders/tests`.
 On the other hand, you can found unittest under the folders `orders/tests`.

-I usually work using the philosophy `TDD` but in challenges, in my opinion, is really hard because I'm building all things.
-Anyway, `TDD` is something I like to follow.

 Finally, I have a really fat test (my real scenario).
 You can found it here `api/orders/tests/test_real_scenario`.

-## Django rest framework

-`DRF` is the framework used to route the request to its proper view.
-Also, I used its serializers to validate requests, i.e. the add order line request.

-Probably, in a real system is necessary some kind of authentication, could be managed by `DRF`.

 ## Offers checker